Szymon-Michalak/iOS-Resources/blog/WhatDoesTheMutatingKeywordDo.md

 }
 ```

-When working withmutatingfunctions, we’ll need to declare the ` ` as a variable since we’re making changes to the `struct`'s properties:
+When working with `mutating` functions, we’ll need to declare the property as a variable since we’re making changes to the `struct`'s properties:

 ```swift
 let user = User()